Structural Steel Tube

 Load capacity of HSS4x4x1/4:w = .66*46*4.11*8/120^2 = .069 kip/in = 831.9 lbs/ft or 8,319 pounds at mid span

 Load capacity of HSS10x2x3/16:w = .66*46*8.74*8/120^2 = .147 kip/in = 1769 lbs/ft or 17,690 pounds at mid span.

 As the section modulus suggested, 10 inch deep tubular beam more than double the load capacity of a 4 inch square tube.

 Refer to steel patio cover plans where structural steel tubing are being used for columns.

 Per AISC (American Institute of Steel Construction) steel structural tubing needs to be ASTM A500 grade B with Fy (yield stress) of 46 ksi.
 Also used for structural application is A500 grade C with Fy=50 ksi

 For steel tubing used for architectural purposes, ASTM A500 grade A with Fy = 39 ksi.

 To view square tube dimensions click here or rectangular tube dimensions click here

-structural steel tube
+Back to structural steel tube